By: Gene Walden May 23, 2017

 Anyone may set up a 529 plan and name whomever they wish as the beneficiary — a relative, a friend, or even yourself.
 There are no income restrictions for the contributor or the beneficiary.

 Total contributions may not exceed the amount necessary to provide for the qualified education expenses of the beneficiary.
 Contributions to the plan are also considered “gifts” for federal income tax purposes.
-Although the current amount that you can give to any one person is $14,000 in 2016, you’re allowed to pre-pay up to five years’ worth of gifts to a 529 plan, or currently $70,000 without incurring the federal gift tax.
+Although the current amount that you can give to any one person is $14,000, you’re allowed to pre-pay up to five years’ worth of gifts to a 529 plan, or currently $70,000 without incurring the federal gift tax.
+For more information on 529 contributions, visit the IRS FAQ page.

 If all of the money in the 529 plan is not used, you have the option to change the beneficiary to another member of the family1 with no tax consequences.
 Once a year, you can roll the assets into another plan for the benefit of the same beneficiary or for the benefit of a member of the beneficiary’s family.